We are all familiar with people who claim to be “type A” or “type B” when it comes to their personalities.

 What Does It Mean to Have a Type C Personality?

-People with type C personalities (conscientious) are perfectionists, always consistent with their work, and never break the rules.
+People with type C personalities (conscientious) are perfectionists, always consistent with their work, and rarely break the rules.

 Although they share characteristics with type A, C-personalities take more time with the details and usually recheck their work several times for accuracy.